OscarCookeAbbott/Savant/packages/site/src/routes/1 core/5 Context/index.md

 ): void

 /** Retrieves context with the given key if it exists.
- * Naively coerces to the given type.
+ * @warning Type is coerced.
 Apply type validation if necessary.
  */
 function getContext<T>(
 	dom: HTMLElement,